Blockchain-Technology-Lab/consensus-decentralization/README.md

     }
 ]
 ```

-The entry `coinbase_addresses` is as follows:
+While `number` and `timestamp` are consistent among different blockchains, the exact information that is included in
+`coinbase_addresses` and `coinbase_param` may vary.
+Specifically, the field `coinbase_addresses` corresponds to:
-- `Bitcoin`, `Bitcoin Cash`, `Dogecoin`, `Litecoin`, `Zcash`, `Dash`: a string of comma-separated addresses which appear in the block's coinbase transaction with non-negative value (i.e., which are given some part of the block's fees)
+- `Bitcoin`, `Bitcoin Cash`, `Dogecoin`, `Litecoin`, `Zcash`, `Dash`: a string of comma-separated addresses which appear
+in the block's coinbase transaction with non-negative value (i.e., which are given some part of the block's fees)
 - `Ethereum`: the `miner` field of the block
 - `Cardano`: the hash of the pool that created the data, if defined, otherwise the empty string
-- `Tezos`: the `baker` field of the block
+- `Tezos`: the `baker` field of the block.

-The entry `coinbase_param` is as follows:
+And the field `coinbase_param` corresponds to:
-- `Bitcoin`, `Bitcoin Cash`, `Dogecoin`, `Litecoin`, `Zcash`, `Dash`: the field `coinbase_param` of the block's coinbase transaction
+- `Bitcoin`, `Bitcoin Cash`, `Dogecoin`, `Litecoin`, `Zcash`, `Dash`: the field `coinbase_param` of the block's coinbase
+transaction
 - `Ethereum`: the field `extra_data` of the block
-- `Cardano`: the ticker name of the pool that created the block, if defined, otherwise the empty string
+- `Cardano`: the ticker name of the pool that created the block, if defined, otherwise an empty string
-- `Tezos`: there is no such entry
+- `Tezos`: there is no such field.

 ### Mapping

-A mapping obtains the parsed data and outputs a csv file that maps blocks to entities.
-Specifically, the csv file is structured as follows:
+The mapping obtains the parsed data (`json` file) and outputs a `csv` file that maps blocks to entities.
+Specifically,
+the `csv` file is structured as follows:
 ```
 Entity,Resources
 <name of entity>,<(int) number of blocks>
 ```

-The csv file is named as the timeframe over which the mapping was executed (e.g., `2021-04.csv`) and is stored in the project's directory (i.e., `ledgers/<project_name>`).
+The `csv` file is named as the timeframe over which the mapping was executed (e.g., `2021-04.csv`) and is stored in the
+project's directory (i.e., `ledgers/<project_name>`).

-The logic of the mapping depends on the type of clustering that you want to achieve.
-So, different mappings will output different results, even if applied on the same data.
+The logic of the mapping depends on the type of clustering we want to achieve.
+So, different mappings will output
+different results, even if applied on the same data.

 #### Pool Information

-To assist the mapping process, the directory `helpers/pool_information` contains files named `<project_name>.json`, with relevant pool information, structured as follows:
+To assist the mapping process, the directory `helpers/pool_information` contains files named `<project_name>.json`, with
+relevant pool information, structured as follows:

 ```
 {